Stewartside/NextBB/FEATURE_COMPARISON.md

 ## Summary

-**Current State**: NextBB has a solid foundation with basic forum functionality, but is missing many essential features that users expect from modern forum software.
+**Current State**: NextBB has a solid foundation with basic forum functionality.
+View count tracking has been implemented.
+Many essential features are still missing that users expect from modern forum software.

-**Gap Analysis**: Approximately 30+ major features missing, with core functionality gaps in editing, moderation, search, and statistics.
+**Gap Analysis**: Approximately 29+ major features remaining, with core functionality gaps in editing, moderation, search, and statistics.

 **Recommended Focus**: Prioritize Phase 1-3 features first, as they provide the essential functionality users need.
 Phase 4-6 can be added based on community feedback and usage patterns.